ElectricRCAircraftGuy/eVTOL_simulation/README.md

 # eVTOL_simulation

-a crude simulator to simulate some battery usage, range, recharging and stuff
+Homework problem: a simulator to simulate some eVTOL aircraft flying around to see how they perform carrying passengers when limited chargers are available and they all have different specs.

 # Table of Contents